hhvm/definition-finder/README.md

 This library finds all the definitions in a file or tree that HHVM understands.
 It is used to generate [the Hack reference documentation](http://docs.hhvm.com/hack/reference/), and be used for other purposes such as [generating autoload maps](https://github.com/fredemmott/hhvm-autoload-map-generator/)

+This project requires HHVM 3.9 or later - however, if the code being scanned requires a later version of HHVM, definition-finder may not be able to parse it on the lower version.

 Usage
 -----